jurawrssic/tennis-court-booking/README.md

 - Wanted to have tests in place with Jest and Cypress;
 - Would definitely add internationalization to eliminate hardcoded text;
 - If I were to start development anew, I would opt for a third-party library like date-fns to streamline date handling, given the challenges posed by the JavaScript date API;
-- I would disable days that are fully booked and highlight days when the user has a booking, as implied by the screenshot provided for the design;
+- I would disable days that are fully booked and highlight days when the user has a booking, as implied by the screenshot provided for the design -- this seems to be the most intricate part of the development and would take me long hours to get right;
-- Would send confirmation emails upon booking.
+- Would send confirmation emails upon booking;
+- Maybe make it a fullstack with an API developed using Next.js.